 Remember, all tutoring is FREE of charge!

-Congratulations and welcome to the Academic Success Center!
+Congratulations and welcome to the College Learning Center!
 Our goal is to provide you with valuable tools you will need to excel in your college classes.
 We hope to help you become an even more organized, effective, and independent student.
 Here are some guidelines that will ensure you have a positive tutoring experience—please familiarize yourself with them before receiving tutoring:

 What We Will Do:

 - Provide you with assistance outside of the classroom to build a better understanding of the subject matter and develop study skills.

 - Help you understand the concepts/techniques needed to become a self-sufficient learner.

 - Model study strategies to make you a stronger learner in all content areas.

 - Clarify specific problems that you come in with.

 - Build your confidence so that you can approach future class work with certainty.

 - Offer one-on-one or group tutoring sessions as long as tutors are available.